Owning and Developing an Industrial Site

-Further information together with details of successful conversion schemes can be found at Re-using Industrial Sites which also includes the findings from research we have carried out with developers.
+Further information together with details of successful conversion schemes can be found at Re-using Industrial Sites which also includes the findings from research we carried out with developers.
 'Constructive Conservation' also includes a number of innovative examples that look at the reuse of industrial buildings.

 For any substantial development, appropriate professional advice will help to produce a positive and good quality outcome.
 For the heritage elements of a site, that advice may be from an appropriately qualified and experienced historic environment consultant, architect and/or surveyor.

 Of course, not all sites can be converted to new uses and this is especially true for those that survive as upstanding ruins or whose interior is largely occupied by historic machinery.
 In these situations the establishment of a suitable trust is an option worth exploring.

 Redundant industrial buildings

 In the current economic climate it may not be possible to find a new use for a redundant industrial building and schemes may have to be put on hold until conditions improve.

 An abandoned building will rapidly deteriorate but a limited amount of money spent on making sure that the roof, rainwater goods and windows are sound will preserve its value.

 The best way to protect a building is to make sure it is occupied even if it is only on a temporary or partial basis.
 To help reduce the risks facing empty buildings Historic England produced: 'Vacant Historic Buildings: An owners' guide to temporary uses, maintenance and mothballing'.